sotostzam/perceptron/search-algorithms/README.md

 # Search Algorithms

-Given a problem with a state space, a search algorithm's purpose is to find the solution.
-All algorithms that try to find a solution are called search algorithms.
-These algorithms fall into the following categories:
+Given a problem and a description of its state space, we want to find a solution.
+To achieve that, we have to apply a sequence of strictly predetermined steps, also known as algorithms.
+All algorithms that fall into that category, meaning they try to find a solution to a problem, are called search algorithms.

 ## Table of contents